 At this point, almost everyone has seen or at least heard of a vehicle wrap to some degree or another.
-Vinyl wraps are almost everywhere in today’s busy world of huge graphics and ultimate coverage applying films to all different types of vehicles including cars, trucks, trailers, buses and even smooth and textured wall applications.
-On the way to the store, look out for really colorful vehicles that send large format messages to their audiences through fat graphics that stand out from the plain Jane solid color cars passing by.
-There may be surprise with how there is not one errand a person can run without seeing a handful of vehicle wraps and trailer wraps passing by.
+Vinyl wraps are almost everywhere in today’s busy world of huge graphics.
+Ultimate coverage applying films can be added to all different types of vehicles including cars, trucks, trailers, buses.
+They can even be applied as smooth or textured wall applications.
+On the way to the store, look out for really colorful vehicles wraps.
+Notice that they send a message to their audiences through graphics.
+See how they stand out from the plain solid color cars passing by.
+It may be surprising that there is not one errand you can run without seeing a wrap.
+It could be a vehicle wrap or trailer wrap passing by, but you will see them.
 This is because it simply works.

 How Much Does A Vehicle Wrap Cost?

 Our second example is calculated on a Ford Focus.
-Believe it or not, not only will the painted bumpers require coverage to avoid clashing with the new design, but so will the door handles and most likely mirrors and even the roof, as these cars sit much lower to the ground allowing most standing civilians to be able to see the entire car.
-This ends up adding time and material to the cost of this car wrap, bringing the average cost up to the $2,800.00-$3,400.00 range using a high-performance film.
+To avoid clashing with the design the bumpers, door handles, mirrors and roof will need coverage.
+These cars sit much lower to the ground allowing most to be able to see the entire car.
+This ends up adding time and material to the cost of this car wrap.
+Bringing the average cost up to the $2,800.00-$3,400.00 range using a high-performance film.

-There are alternative films with an intermediate grade performance guarantee for those looking to save money, but customers start to sacrifice performance to compound curves like handles and bumpers, along with age expectancy, as these films typically last half of the lifetime of the high-performance vehicle wrap films.
+There are alternative films with an intermediate grade performance guarantee for those looking to save money.
+Downside, customers start to sacrifice performance along with age expectancy.
+These films typically last half of the lifetime of the high-performance vehicle wrap films.

-Calendared films allow typically a 20-25% savings on the original cost of a high-performance vehicle wrap, but these films are made like a pizza.
-The calendared film is stretched to the size of the raw material roll Slicks will then print the customer’s graphics on and install this intermediate vehicle wrap with.
-Not only is this film only rated for 1-2 years, but the failure rate in recessed channels or compound curves on the vehicle is much higher than a traditional high-performance vehicle wrap.
+Calendared films allow typically a 20-25% savings on the original cost of a high-performance vehicle wrap.
+These films are made like a pizza.
+The calendared film is stretched to the size of the raw material roll.
+Slicks will then print the customer’s graphics on and install this intermediate vehicle wrap.
+Not only is this film only rated for 1-2 years.
+The failure rate in recessed channels or compound curves is much higher than a high-performance vehicle wrap.

 The opportunities are endless with a new vehicle wrap.
-Vehicle wraps have changed and will continue to change the marketing potential of a business, so give Slicks Graphics a call today at 215-736-8000 to get started, or visit them on the web for more information at https://www.slicksgraphics.com.
+Vehicle wraps have changed and will continue to change the marketing potential of a business.
+So give Slicks Graphics a call today at 215-736-8000 to get started.
 Want More Business?
 Check out the custom signs division or the well-established website marketing division at Slicks Graphics, Inc.